rachelostic/rachel.ostic.ca/content/talk/UROPposter/index.md

   postcode:
   country: Canada

-summary: A poster presentation on the topic of photoluminescence spectroscopy given during the 2018 Syposium for the Undergraduate Research Opportunity Program.
+summary: Poster presentation on the topic of photoluminescence spectroscopy given during the 2018 Syposium for the Undergraduate Research Opportunity Program.
 abstract: "We compare a bulk gallium arsenide sample with a sample formed of stacked quantum wells to observe the bandgap shift owing to quantum confinement.
 The observations agree well with the infinite potential well model."

 # Talk start and end times.